 Although woolly aphid populations barely get big enough to hurt most plants, the curled and distorted leaves they create and leave behind are unappealing.
-It is important to know how to get rid of aphids.
+It is essential to know how to get rid of aphids.

 What are Woolly Aphids?